Academic Courses

 Instructor: Max Rosenberg, Phillips Collection and the University of Maryland Fellow in Modern and Contemporary Art History

-Addresses the uncertain position of pictorial depth and material surface in modern and contemporary art since 1945.
-It will focus primarily on abstract painting, Pop art, photorealist painting and experimental film, video and computer art from the fifties, sixties, and seventies.
+This course addressed the uncertain position of pictorial depth and material surface in modern and contemporary art since 1945.
+It focused primarily on abstract painting, Pop art, photorealist painting and experimental film, video and computer art from the fifties, sixties, and seventies.

 In collaboration with University of Maryland